ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

   loadBalancer: {}
 ```

-You should now be able to reach the Ortelius frontend in your browser using the domain name you chose for example mine was `https://ortelius.pangarabbit.com`
+You should now be able to reach the Ortelius frontend in your browser using the domain name you chose for example mine was `https://ortelius.pangarabbit.com` and see the login screen as in the graphic.

 ![ortelius frontend](images/how-to-bake-an-ortelius-pi/part03/12-ortelius-frontend.png)